oslewis/fend_landing_page/README.md

 ## Motivation

 Created a simple Landing page for Tourists to get a glimpse of Japan to entice travel of the beautiful country.
 I have been impacted greatly by the country as I have moved there in my late teens alone and it was one of the best experiences I've ever had in my life.
 I hope to get people intrigued into going and seeing the beauty of the culture and land, themselves.

+## Deployment

+Refer to index.html after cloning the project.

+## Built With

+HTML5, CSS3, Javascript.